On Good-for-MDPs Automata: Discussion

 \section{Discussion}

-We have started out with introducing the prima facie simpler auxiliary concept of \emph{qualitative} GFM-ness.
+We first established that deciding GFM-ness is {\sf PSPACE}-hard via a reduction from the NFA universality problem.
+Next, we introduced the seemingly simpler auxiliary concept of \emph{qualitative} GFM (QGFM) and developed an algorithm to check QGFM-ness in {\sf EXPTIME}.
+We then characterised GFM-ness using extensive QGFM tests, only to discover that this characterisation also forms a necessary condition for QGFM-ness itself, resulting in a collapse of the qualitative and full notions of GFM-ness.
+Consequently, the hardness results for GFM-ness carry over to QGFM-ness, and the {\sf EXPTIME} decision procedure for QGFM-ness serves as a decision procedure for GFM-ness.

-We have then established that deciding GFM-ness is {\sf PSPACE}-hard by a reduction from the NFA universality problem and developed an algorithm for checking \emph{qualitative} GFM-ness in {\sf EXPTIME}.
+We have established that GFM automata are exponentially more succinct than GFG automata, while general nondeterministic automata are exponentially more succinct than GFM automata.
+For the latter, we have shown that this is still the case when we restrict the class of general nondeterministic automata further, requiring them to be run-unambiguous reachability or safety automata, run-unambiguous separating safety automata, or separating automata that recognise a reachability language.
+For all of these automata, we have provided very simple families of automata that witness the exponentially succinctness advantage.

-We then closed with first characterising GFM-ness with a heavy use of QGFM-ness tests, only to find that this characterisation also proves to be a necessary requirement for QGFM-ness, which led to a collapse of the qualitative and full GFM-ness.
-The hardness results for GFM-ness therefore carry over to QGFM-ness, while the decision procedure for QGFM-ness proves to be a decision procedure for GFM-ness by itself.
+Closing the remaining gap between the lower and upper complexity bounds remains an intriguing challenge for future work.